Enabling Global, Human-Centered Explanations for LLMs:From Tokens to Interpretable Code and Test Generation: Related Work

 \section{Related Work}

-Interpretability methods have been used to explain the predictions generated by deep learning models, complementing traditional evaluation methods and enhancing our understanding of the decision-making process to reduce uncertainty.
-In the context of Machine Learning and closer to the goals of our study, Lage \etal \cite{lage_human_2019} conducted controlled human subject experiments to study the degree to which the complexity of decision trees as surrogate models affects users' perceptions of response time, accuracy, and difficulty of use.
-Similarly, Poursabzi-Sangdeh \etal \cite{poursabzi-sangdeh_manipulating_2021} acknowledge the lack of consensus around defining, quantifying, or measuring the interpretability of machine learning models.
+In the context of Machine Learning and closer to the goals of our study, Lage \etal \cite{lage_human_2019} conducted controlled experiments on human subjects to study the degree to which the complexity of decision trees as surrogate models affects users' perceptions of response time, accuracy, and difficulty of use.
+Similarly, Poursabzi-Sangdeh \etal \cite{poursabzi-sangdeh_manipulating_2021} acknowledge the lack of consensus around defining, quantifying, or measuring the interpretability of ML models.

-Post-hoc interpretability assumes the model is a black box and analyzes its behavior by examining changes in the output derived from the input.
-In Machine Learning, most research has focused on improving the plausibility and faithfulness of explanations such as LIME \cite{ribeiro_why_2016}, DeepLIFT \cite{shrikumar_learning_2019}, and Shapley values \cite{lundberg_unified_nodate}, to the best of our knowledge, our work is the first to evaluate a feature importance-based interpretability method qualitatively for code predictions.
-Incorporating human feedback into evaluating the desiderata and faithfulness of interpretability techniques is crucial \cite{chen_what_2022}. \codeRational has been evaluated through a user study to measure the utility of explanations for code generation from the user's perspective.
+In ML, most research has focused on improving the plausibility and faithfulness of explanations such as LIME \cite{ribeiro_why_2016}, DeepLIFT \cite{shrikumar_learning_2019}, and Shapley values \cite{lundberg_unified_nodate}, to the best of our knowledge, our work is the first to qualitatively evaluate a feature importance-based interpretability method for code predictions.
+Incorporating human feedback into the evaluation of the desiderata and the faithfulness of the interpretability techniques is crucial \cite{chen_what_2022}. \codeRational has been evaluated through a user study to measure the utility of explanations for code generation from the user's perspective.